lexiwylie/boggle/README.md

 To change the level of difficulty, navigate to SETTINGS -> DIFFICULTY.

-To view your stats, navigate to SETTINGS -> STATS.
-Keep in mind, the game can only store up to 5 player's stats.
+To view your stats, navigate to STATS.
+Keep in mind, the game can only store up to 5 players' stats.

-To ensure you enter valid words, enter  words in all lowercase and press enter before entering an additional word.
+To ensure you play valid words during game play, type words in all lowercase and press 'enter' before submitting an additional word.

-Inputting invalid input will either exit the game or prompt you to enter input once again.
+Inputting invalid input will either exit the game or prompt you to enter the input again.

 # Citations